python/peps/pep-0481.txt

 Therefore the popularity of git increases the flexibility of our options going into the future for what toolchain these projects use.

-Also, by moving to the more popular DVCS, we increase the likelhood that the knowledge that the person has learned in contributing to these support repositories will transfer to projects outside of the immediate CPython project such as to the larger Python community which is primarily using Git hosted on
+Also, by moving to the more popular DVCS, we increase the likelihood that the knowledge that the person has learned in contributing to these support repositories will transfer to projects outside of the immediate CPython project such as to the larger Python community which is primarily using Git hosted on